Simple kueh recipes

 Image credit: foodpanda MY Magazine

 Tepung Pelita definitely takes the cake for cuteness – just look at the little custards nestled in banana leaf boats.
-Despite its deceptively simple appearance,this kueh is actually a two-layered custard cake with a sweet pandan and a savoury layer.
+Despite its deceptively simple appearance,this kueh is actually a 2-layered custard cake with a sweet pandan and a savoury layer.

 - 1 cup of rice flour